sylar1015/libsimple/README.md

 Or "make libevent" before "make" to make libevent locally;

+log is based on zlog, you need to install zlog yourself;

+Or "make zlog" before "make" to make zlog locally;

 xml is based on libxml2/xpath, use use xml api, you need to install libxml2 yourself;

 To Be Continued ...